Home

 • Granddaughter Jenifer Heinbaugh ( ? - ? )

-Oren C. Vough (1906-1944) was born in about 1906 in Somerset County.
-He spent his early years as a schoolboy in Junction City, KS, but returned with his parents to their native Pennsylvania.
+He spent his early years as a schoolboy in Junction City, KS, but returned with his widowed father and sisters to their native Pennsylvania.
+He then dwelled with his father and grandmother Swarner in rural Black Township near Rockwood, Somerset County.

-Sadly, at the age of 39, Oren passed away in 1944.
-Burial was in Wichita Park Cemetery and Mausoleum.
+Oren only outlived his bride by two years.
+At the age of 39, he passed away in 1944.
+Burial was in Wichita Park Cemetery and Mausoleum, with rites conducted by Rev. G.R.
+Gross.
+A death notice was published in the Eagle.
 [Find-a-Grave]